๐Ÿ“ฐIntro to Journalism

 Why This Matters

-Headlines are the first—and sometimes only—thing readers see, which means they carry enormous weight in journalism.
-You're being tested not just on recognizing different headline types, but on understanding when and why journalists choose one style over another.
-The underlying principles here connect to broader course concepts: audience engagement, ethical communication, tone and voice, and the tension between attracting readers and maintaining credibility.
+Headlines are the first thing readers see, and sometimes the only thing they read.
+That makes them one of the most important elements in journalism.
+For this course, you're expected to recognize different headline types, but also to understand when and why journalists choose one style over another.
+These choices connect to bigger course themes: audience engagement, ethical communication, tone, and the tension between attracting readers and staying credible.

 Think of headlines as strategic tools, not just labels.
-Each type serves a specific purpose—whether that's delivering facts quickly, building emotional connection, or driving digital engagement.
-Don't just memorize the names; know what journalistic goal each headline type accomplishes and when it's appropriate (or inappropriate) to use.
-That's what separates a surface-level answer from one that demonstrates real understanding.
+Each type serves a specific purpose, whether that's delivering facts quickly, building emotional connection, or driving digital engagement.
+Don't just memorize the names.
+Know what journalistic goal each headline type accomplishes and when it's appropriate (or inappropriate) to use it.
+That's what separates a surface-level answer from one that shows real understanding.

 Informational Headlines: Delivering Facts First